HR SaaS SEO Case Study: Traffic & Growth Results That Matter

 Case Study 1: The Anonymous Employee Handbook SaaS (17x Traffic)

 The tactics were sound.
 Topical clustering, programmatic SEO for long-tail variants, internal linking within clusters.
 But the case study raises questions it never answers.
 How many of those 4,000 daily visitors were HR decision-makers versus employees Googling their own company’s handbook?
-What was the bounce rate on those programmatic pages?
-Did any of that traffic enter a sales funnel?
+What was the bounce rate on programmatic pages?
+Did any traffic enter a sales funnel?

 Case Study 2: Folks HR (70% Organic Lift, Actual Pipeline)

 The Folks HR case study from Pragm is closer to what a useful case study looks like.
-This Canadian HRIS provider for SMBs achieved a 70% organic traffic increase in six months, a 50% rise in lead generation, a 35% improvement in conversion rate, and 25% more customers from previously weak English-speaking Canadian markets.
+This Canadian HRIS provider achieved a 70% organic traffic increase in six months, a 50% rise in lead generation, a 35% improvement in conversion rate, and 25% more customers from previously weak English-speaking Canadian markets.

 The AI Overview Problem Nobody Wants to Talk About

-Here’s the elephant in every HR SaaS SEO case study published before mid-2025: AI Overviews changed the math.
+Here is the elephant in every HR SaaS SEO case study published before mid-2025: AI Overviews changed the math.

 HR tech keywords are particularly exposed.
-Think about the kinds of queries HR professionals make: “what is an employee handbook,” “how to create a PTO policy,” “FMLA compliance requirements.”
+Think about the queries HR professionals make: “what is an employee handbook,” “how to create a PTO policy,” “FMLA compliance requirements.”
 These are exactly the informational queries where AI Overviews show up most aggressively.

 | Metric | Before AI Overviews (Dec 2023) | After AI Overviews (Dec 2025) | Change |